snacktavish/TreeUpdatingComparison/TreeUpdating.md

 The starting alignment is in neisseria_aln.fas.
 The updated alignment is in EP_demo/RESULTS/extended.aln

-Estimate an ML tree using raxml
+Estimate an ML tree using iqtree

 Open it in figtree
 Root it with "ERR2525602" as an outgroup.

-The new taxa we have added were sampled in the last two months - whereas the existing tips are from 2019 or earlier.
+The new taxa we have added were sampled in 2022 - whereas the existing tips are from 2019 or earlier.

 **Q Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the ML tree?**